oraikus/rem-take-home-se/README.md

 Tests are run during the `docker-compose up` command.

-## Challenges I Faced And What I Can Do Better
+## Challenges I Faced, Mistakes I Made, And What I Can Do Better

+### Trying To Use a Framework I Haven't Used In 5 Years

 I initially decided to try to use Django with the given React template in the take-home.
 This was a big mistake for a few reasons: